-- As has been set out above, the policy fails to make it clear that the housing numbers proposed are a minimum figure. - The Standard Methods minimum need for Solihull (807dpa) will need to be increased to account from expected job growth within the Borough. - Modelling carried out by Barton Willmore shows that between 1,036 and 1,248 dpa are required to support the UK Central Hub scenario - Barton Willmore's calculations suggest that the deficit in unmet housing need from Birmingham City being delivered by HMA Local Plans amounts to a minimum of between 11,294 and 13,101 dwellings up to 2031, a significant increase from the 2,597 dwellings concluded on by the 2020 Position Statement.
+- As has been set out above, the policy fails to make it clear that the housing numbers proposed are a minimum figure. - The Standard Methods minimum need for Solihull (807dpa) will need to be increased to account from expected job growth within the Borough. - Modelling carried out by Barton Willmore shows that between 1,036 and 1,248 dpa. are required to support the UK Central Hub scenario - Barton Willmore's calculations suggest that the deficit in unmet housing need from Birmingham City being delivered by HMA Local Plans amounts to a minimum of between 11,294 and 13,101 dwellings up to 2031, a significant increase from the 2,597 dwellings concluded on by the 2020 Position Statement.
 This increases when the unmet need from the Black Country is considered.
 Additional unmet need will be created post 2031.

 As a result, this raises significant concerns on the housing numbers set out within policy P5.
-Therefore, settlements such as Knowle, Dorridge and Bentley Heath which have been identified as being able to accommodate housing growth beyond its own needs should have further land allocated within it to meet housing needs.
-This is considered further in relation to policy KN2 and more specifically Land at east of Warwick Road and north of Wyndley Garden Centre (site 552 in the Site Assessment October 2020).
+Therefore, settlements such as Balsall Common which have been identified as being able to accommodate housing growth beyond its own needs should have further land allocated within it to meet housing needs.